 Two types of writer.
 The pros and cons of writing for yourself versus writing for others.

-Occasionally, I scratch the urge to write about other stuff too, like people who have an answer for everything, the realities of life as a digital nomad, and food packaging that doesn't open intelligently.
-But mostly I write about writing.
+Occasionally, I write about other stuff too, like people who have an answer for everything, the realities of life as a digital nomad, and food packaging that doesn't open intelligently.

-All of my essays are available freely to non-paying subscribers.
-I publish new posts about weekly and I try to respect your time by keeping them as concise as poss (under 10-minute reads).
+All of my essays are available freely.
+I publish new posts when I have something to share and I try to respect your time by keeping them as concise as poss (mostly under 10 mins).

 A quick bit about me

-I'm Harrison Moore and I’m originally from Sheffield (UK) where I was working as an Electrical Supervisor until I plucked up the courage to go to art school.
-I studied at two of the world's best schools: Central Saint Martins and the Royal College of Art and it gave me the permission, confidence and resourcefulness to work on projects of my own.
-Since then, I've only ever wanted to work for myself.
+I’m originally from Sheffield (UK) where I was working as an electrician until I threw away my tools and went to art school instead (it was the right choice).
+I studied at two of the world's best schools—Central Saint Martins and the Royal College of Art—and it gave me the permission, confidence and resourcefulness to work on projects of my own.

-I was awarded an O'Shaughnessy Scholarship for my nonfiction writing, which enabled me to participate in the Write of Passage (one of the world’s leading online writing courses) where I was hired as an Editor and Writing Mentor.
+I was awarded an O'Shaughnessy Scholarship for my writing, which enabled me to participate in the Write of Passage (one of the world’s leading online writing courses) where I’ve since been hired as an Editor, Workshop Facilitator, and Writing Mentor.

-If you’ve got a couple more minutes, I’ll show you my big plan for The New Workday and how you'll be helping me (and others) by becoming a subscriber.
+If you’ve got two more minutes, I’ll share my long-term plan for The New Workday and how you'll be helping me (and others) by becoming a subscriber.

 My big plan for The New Workday